darioseidl/pastry-push-sum/README.md

 Pastry-Push-Sum is an implementation of the Push-Sum [1] algorithm as a FreePastry [2] application.

-Push-Sum is a gossip-based protocol for calculating aggregates (such as the mean) among all nodes in the graph.
+Push-Sum is a gossip-based protocol for calculating aggregates, such as the mean, among all nodes in the network.
 It is fully decentralized, based on exchanging messages with randomly selected neighbors.
 It requires no knowledge about the network topology and supports nodes joining the network and nodes changing their value at any time.
 To achieve a high convergence